Anaid0616/Anaid0616/README.md

 - 📸 Photography
 - 🏡 Interior design and home renovation
 - 🎉 Party and event decorating
-- 🎵 Listening to music
-- 💪 Strength training
 - 🐱 Spending time with my family, friends, and cats